Surrealistic Pillow: Songs and recording

 A mere two weeks after Grace Slick joined the band, the group entered RCA Victor studios in Hollywood on October 31 to record their second album.
 Working with producer Rick Jarrard, the group recorded album opener "She Has Funny Cars" featuring Jack Casady on fuzz bass and the mellow folk-rocker "My Best Friend", written by departed member Skip Spence and chosen as the album's lead-off single.
 On November 1 they recorded Balin's "Plastic Fantastic Lover", his ode to a television set penned after a visit to a plastics factory in Chicago while the band was on tour.
-This was followed the next day by his love ballad "Today", which purportedly featured Jerry Garcia on lead guitar (see below), laid down in a single take and soon to be a popular live staple.
+This was followed the next day by his love ballad "Today", which purportedly featured Jerry Garcia on lead guitar, laid down in a single take and soon to be a popular live staple.
 On November 3 a Slick composition she brought from her time in The Great Society, "White Rabbit", was recorded with its original instrumental introduction drastically shortened for commercial purposes; it was among the first explicitly pro-drug rock songs and would go on to become her signature piece, used in countless movies and TV shows since.
-On the next day the Balin rocker "3/5 Of A Mile In 10 Seconds", which the band had already been featuring in its shows since September, was committed to tape.
+On the next day the Balin rocker "3/5 of a Mile in 10 Seconds", which the band had already been featuring in its shows since September, was committed to tape.
 Marty claimed the title came from seeing two different phrases in the sports section of the newspaper, one for "3/5 of a mile" and another for "10 seconds", which he combined at random.
 The high price of "real clean, real fine nicotine" in the lyrics was a veiled reference to marijuana.